 Why Massachusetts Needs its Own Student Loan Bill of Rights

-- An alarming trend has emerged in which the federal government is systematically failing at overseeing student loan servicing agencies and protecting student loan borrowers.
+- An alarming trend has emerged in which the federal government is systematically failing at overseeing student loan servicing agencies.

 - Reports show that since President Trump’s appointees assumed control of the CFPB, the agency has not taken a single substantive action to stand up for student loan borrowers.

-- The Trump/DeVos administration has signalled repeatedly that they will turn a blind eye to student loan servicers’ increasingly deceptive, predatory, and illegal practices.
+- The Trump/DeVos administration have signalled repeatedly that they will turn a blind eye to student loan servicers’ increasingly deceptive, predatory, and illegal practices.

 - Meanwhile, there is mounting evidence of too many instances where servicers routinely fail to advise borrowers about the right repayment plans, leaving them saddled to pay more debt than necessary.

-- According to the Federal Student Aid Office’s own reporting, 92 percent of the complaint calls it received included at least one instance of a loan servicer failing to inform a borrower about all available repayment options.
-Sixty-one percent of the oversight reports included examples of loan servicers not following agency guidelines or adhering the law.
+- According to the Federal Student Aid Office’s own reporting: 92 percent of the monitored calls had at least one instance of a servicer failing to inform a borrower about all available repayment options and 61 percent of the oversight reports included examples of loan servicers not following guidelines or the law.

-- In the face of federal refusal to regulate the loan servicing industry, states have no choice but to enact their own Student Loan Bills of Rights to protect their student loan borrowers from profit-seeking predatory actors.
+- In absence of federal leadership on regulating the loan servicing industry, states have no choice but to enact their own Student Loan Bills of Rights to protect their student loan borrowers from profit-seeking predatory actors.

-- Ten states have already done so, with New York, Maine, Maryland, Colorado, and Nevada joining them in 2019.
-Other states, such as California, New Jersey, and Rhode Island, are steps away from passing their own Student Loan Bill of Rights.
+- Ten States have already enacted their own student loan borrower protections standards, with New York, Maine, Maryland, Colorado, and Nevada joining then in 2019.
+Other States, such as California, New Jersey, and Rhode Island are steps away from passing their own Student Loan Bill of Rights.

-- It’s now time for Massachusetts to protect its student loan borrowers!
+- It’s now time for Massachusetts to protects its student loan borrowers!

 Student loan borrowers have significant difficulty paying off their student debt.
-While their debt burden has been growing steadily with increasing college costs, the agencies servicing the loans have been, at best, incompetent and predatory at worst, knowingly misleading borrowers to increase their profits.
+While their debt burden has been growing steadily with increasing college costs, the agencies servicing the loans have been, at best incompetent and at worse predatory, knowingly misleading borrowers to increase their profits.

-In 2015, Obama sought to increase oversight of the servicer industry by issuing a series of directives geared toward improving customer services, enhancing consumer protection, and increasing servicers’ accountability by introducing performance-based contracts.
-Agencies were incentivized to provide effective counselling and customer services and to advise borrowers on plans to avoid default, with the promise that they would be allocated more loans to service.
+In 2015, Obama sought to increase oversight of the servicer industry by issuing a series of directives geared to improving customer services, enhancing consumer protection, and increasing servicers’ accountability by introducing performance-based contracts.
+Agencies were incentivized to provide effective counselling and customer services and to advise borrowers on plans to avoid default with the promise that they would be allocated more loans to service.

 Working closely with the CFPB, the Obama administration also established clear rules and guidelines for loan servicers about the procedures to follow when advising borrowers about their loans.
-Meanwhile, Congress mandated the creation of a student loan ombudsman position under the CFPB, who would be responsible for mediating and resolving disagreements between borrowers and servicers, and keeping a database of all student loan complaints to be analyzed and published yearly in a written report.
+Meanwhile, Congress mandated the creation of a student loan ombudsman position under the CFPB, who would be responsible to mediate and resolve disagreements between borrowers and servicers, and to keep a database of all student loan complaints to be analyzed and published yearly in a written report.